18F/18f.gsa.gov/_posts/2022-09-12-creating-a-culture-of-innovation.md

 Experimentation outcomes that are being handed off to a new production home are at risk of failure if the receiving team is not adequately prepared to provide the necessary support.
 Multiple innovation groups who had experienced this problem explained how they minimize this risk:

-- Only pursue ideas with an interested potential long-term owner.
+- Only pursue ideas with an interested potential long-term owner
-- Collaborate with the team who will ultimately host any outcomes throughout the experimentation process.
+- Collaborate with the team who will ultimately host any outcomes throughout the experimentation process
-- Slowly shift the responsibility and ownership of experimentation and iteration to the long-term owners.
+- Slowly shift the responsibility and ownership of experimentation and iteration to the long-term owners

 Identify eventual homes for final products early on.
 This establishes implicit stakeholder buy-in and provides a place for the product to land.
 The sooner in the experimentation pipeline this happens, the better, because it frees up the limited bandwidth on the innovation groups to focus on the next thing.